 A continuation of ACC 436.
 Application of audit theory, special topics, and case studies may be utilized.
 A special emphasis will be given to fraud-related topics.
-Prerequisite: ACC 436 Principles of Auditing.
+Prerequisite: ACC 436 Principles of Auditing I. Same as ACC 537.

 ACC 438.
 Fraud Examination.
 Offered on sufficient demand.